orta/redwood-codegen-api-types/README.md

 - Generating a shared library of types for the whole schema (for referencing inside your resolvers)
 - Query / Mutation resolvers are correctly typed
+- Comments from Prisma file, and SDL are included in the generated types

 ## TODO